 It only takes a few minutes to set up a game of horseshoes in your backyard.
 You can buy plastic or metal horseshoe sets, or you can make your own.
 You'll need two strong stakes placed anywhere from 20 to 40 feet directly across from each other.
 When you put the stakes in the ground, about 20 inches should stick up.
 Teams take turns tossing horseshoes at the stakes.

 DIY Miniature Golf

 While you can visit a miniature golf course to play this game, you can also create a simple version in your backyard.
 Use plastic cups placed on their sides to create the "holes."
-Keep the cups in place by driving a nail through the side of the cup that's touching the ground and into the ground.
-Grab some toy golf clubs, real golf clubs, or even hockey sticks and try to hit small balls into the cups.
+Keep the cups in place by driving a nail through the side of the cup that's touching the ground into the soil.
+Grab some toy golf clubs, real golf clubs, or even hockey sticks, and try to hit small balls into the cups.
 The player with the lowest number of strokes wins.